Notifications to all applicants for camp were sent out the evening of March 10 (PST).

 Contact Tabatha Yang, Education and Outreach Coordinator for the Bohart Museum of Entomology at UC Davis, at [email protected], if you have any questions.
 Please use the words "Bio Boot Camp question" in the subject line.

 We don't want the cost of camps to be a barrier to attending, so with help from the Bohart Museum Society, we offer needs-based scholarships.
 Typically they are for 50% of the cost of camp, but this can be adjusted on a case-by-case situation.
 Applying or not-applying for a scholarship has no bearing on the general application.
-Families can apply in advance for a needs-based scholarship, or, if offered a spot in a camp, up to 10 days after the initial offer.
+If an applicant gets offered a spot, they have an additional week to get a needs-based scholarship submitted.
+Be aware, like the letter of recommendation, the needs-based scholarship requires needs to be submitted by someone from outside of the family.

 Here are the application forms: